alexniga/IntroductionToRobotics/Matrix Project/README.md

 ## Game brief introduction:
             - On the matrix there are 9 arrows that shows where to lean the joystick
-            - On the LCD Display we have the menu (Start game, Settings, HighScore) and for every choise it's caracteristics
+            - On the LCD Display we have the menu (Start game, Settings, HighScore) and for every choise it's characteristics
             - During the game the LCD dispaly the level, score and lives

 ## Video Demo:
             https://www.youtube.com/watch?v=BmTz_dCkCTk&list=RDMM8DiWzvE52ZY&index=4

+## The game menu:
+            -Start -> If selected, the game starts -HighScore -> It shows the highscore that the game has -Settings -> You can select the starting level from 1 to 5 -Info -> It has 4 parts: Creator Name, Githug Link, Game Name, "made for"
 ## How to play:

    After you start the game, in 3 seconds it will show you one or more arrows on the matrix, depending on the level selected in the settings.